odisfm/zcx-core/docs/content/lessons/getting-started/zcx-concepts.md

 ## ZControls

 Roughly equivalent to an [X or G control from ClyphX Pro](https://www.cxpman.com/manual/using-midi-controllers/).
-You define ZControls in your configuration files and when you press them they trigger action lists or some other functionality.
+You define ZControls in your configuration files and when you press their associated button they trigger action lists or some other functionality.

+!!! note "Terminology"
+    In this documentation, when we use the word "button" we are referring to the physical input on your MIDI controller.
+    When we use the terms "control" or "ZControl", we are referring to the abstract concept.

 ### control definitions